mdn/content/files/en-us/web/api/xrsession/select_event/index.md

 The {{domxref("XRSession.selectstart_event", "selectstart")}} and {{domxref("XRSession.selectend_event", "selectend")}} events tell you when you might want to display something to the user indicating that the primary action is going on.
 This might be drawing a controller with the activated button in a new color, or showing the targeted object being grabbed and moved around, starting when `selectstart` arrives and stopping when `selectend` is received.

-The `select` event is the event that tells your code that the user has completed the action they want to complete.
-This might be as simple as throwing an object or pulling the trigger of a gun in a game, or as involved as placing an object that they were dragging around the world back down again in a new location.
+The `select` event tells your code that the user has completed an action.
+This might be as simple as throwing an object or pulling the trigger of a gun in a game, or as involved as placing a dragged object at a new location.

 If your primary action is a simple trigger action and you don't need to animate anything while the trigger is engaged, you can ignore the `selectstart` and `selectend` events and act on the start event.